-The DITRDCA is creating a noise insulation and property acquisition policy which details the eligibility requirements for inclusion in the program.
-This policy will be used for the most impacted individuals who are eligible according to the Department for either land acquisition or participation in a property upgrade scheme.
+The DITRDCA will implement a noise insulation and property acquisition (NIPA) policy which details the eligibility requirements for inclusion in the program.
+This policy will be used for the most impacted individuals who are eligible according to DITRDCA for either land acquisition or participation in a property upgrade scheme.